ryantd42/NY-Legislative-Git/2023/S1039A-2023/bill.md

  in a reasonable period of time the employer has the right to then  ques- tion  the  employee.
 A hearing officer under this section shall have the power to find that a reasonable period of time was or was not  afforded.
- In  the event the hearing officer finds that a reasonable period of time was not afforded then any and all statements obtained  from  said  ques- tioning  as  well as any evidence or information obtained as a result of said questioning shall be excluded, provided, however, that this  subdi- vision  shall  not  modify  or  replace any written collective agreement

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03619-01-3
+  LBD03619-03-3
- S. 1039  2
+ S. 1039--A  2

- between a public employer and employee organization negotiated  pursuant to  article  fourteen  of this chapter.
+ In  the event the hearing officer finds that a reasonable period of time was not afforded then any and all statements obtained  from  said  ques- tioning  as  well as any evidence or information obtained as a result of said  questioning shall be excluded, provided, however, that this subdi- vision shall not modify or  replace  any  written  collective  agreement between  a public employer and employee organization negotiated pursuant to article fourteen of this chapter.
 A person against  whom  removal  or other  disciplinary action is proposed shall have written notice thereof and of the reasons therefor, shall be furnished a copy  of  the  charges preferred  against  him  OR HER and shall be allowed at least eight days for answering the same in writing.
 The hearing upon such  charges  shall be  held  by  the  officer or body having the power to remove the person against whom such charges are preferred, or by a deputy or other  person designated  by such officer or body in writing for that purpose.
 In case a deputy or other person is so designated, he  OR  SHE  shall,  for  the purpose  of  such hearing, be vested with all the powers of such officer or body and shall make a record of such hearing which shall, with his OR HER recommendations, be referred to such officer or body for review  and decision.
 The  person  or  persons holding such hearing shall, upon the request of the person against whom charges are preferred, permit him  OR HER to be represented by counsel, or by a representative of a recognized or certified employee organization, and shall allow him OR HER to summon witnesses  in  his  OR HER behalf.
 The burden of proving incompetency or misconduct shall be upon the person alleging the same.
 Compliance  with technical rules of evidence shall not be required.
+  (a)  Notwithstanding  any  other  provision  of  law  to the contrary, including but not limited to subdivision four of section seventy-six  of this  title,  any paid officer or member of an organized fire company or fire department of a city of less than one million population, or  town, village or fire district who is represented by a certified or recognized employee organization pursuant to article fourteen of this chapter shall not  be  subjected to the penalty of dismissal from service or any other discipline if the hearing, upon such charge, has been conducted by some- one other than an independent hearing officer to be  agreed  to  by  the employer and the person against whom disciplinary action is proposed.
+If the  parties  are  unable  to  agree upon a hearing officer, the hearing officer shall be selected from a list of seven names to be  provided  by the  public  employment relations board.
+The public employment relations board shall maintain a list of independent  hearing  officers  for  this purpose  AND  FOR  THE  PURPOSE  DESCRIBED  IN SUBDIVISION TWO-B OF THIS SECTION.
+The parties shall select the  hearing  officer  by  alternately striking  names  from  the  list  of seven.
+The hearing officer shall be vested with all powers of the appointing authority,  shall  conduct  and make  a  record  of  the hearing, and shall render a final decision.
+The cost incurred in obtaining such independent  hearing  officer  shall  be divided  equally between the parties; provided that as may be determined upon the circumstances of the case, the hearing officer shall be author- ized to allocate such cost on the basis of the frivolous nature  of  any claim  made  or  any  defense  interposed.
+In  order to find a claim or defense to be frivolous, the hearing officer must find at least  one  of the following:
+  (i)  the  claim  or  defense  was  commenced, used or continued in bad faith, solely to delay or prolong the resolution of  the  action  or  to harass or maliciously injure another; or
+  (ii)  the  claim  or  defense  was commenced or continued in bad faith without any reasonable basis in law or fact.
+If the claim or defense was
+ S. 1039--A  3

+ promptly discontinued when the party learned or should have learned that the claim or defense lacked such reasonable basis, the  hearing  officer may  find  that the party did not act in bad faith.
+A person served with charges  may  then,  however, elect in writing to proceed with a hearing pursuant to the  procedures  established  in  subdivision  two  of  this section in lieu of the procedures set forth in this subdivision.
   2-B.  PROCEDURE;  NON-NEW  YORK  CITY  EMPLOYEES.
 FOR  ANY  EMPLOYEE DESCRIBED IN PARAGRAPH (A), (B), (C), OR (E) OF SUBDIVISION ONE OF  THIS SECTION NOT IN THE SERVICE OF THE CITY OF NEW YORK, THE FOLLOWING PROCE- DURE  SHALL APPLY: AN EMPLOYEE UNDER THIS SUBDIVISION WHO AT THE TIME OF QUESTIONING APPEARS TO BE A POTENTIAL  SUBJECT  OF  DISCIPLINARY  ACTION SHALL  HAVE  A RIGHT TO REPRESENTATION BY HIS OR HER CERTIFIED OR RECOG- NIZED EMPLOYEE ORGANIZATION UNDER ARTICLE FOURTEEN OF THIS  CHAPTER  AND SHALL BE NOTIFIED IN ADVANCE, IN WRITING, OF SUCH RIGHT.
 A STATE EMPLOY- EE  WHO  IS DESIGNATED MANAGERIAL OR CONFIDENTIAL UNDER ARTICLE FOURTEEN OF THIS CHAPTER, SHALL, AT THE TIME OF  QUESTIONING,  WHERE  IT  APPEARS THAT SUCH EMPLOYEE IS A POTENTIAL SUBJECT OF DISCIPLINARY ACTION, HAVE A RIGHT TO REPRESENTATION AND SHALL BE NOTIFIED IN ADVANCE, IN WRITING, OF SUCH  RIGHT.
 IF REPRESENTATION IS REQUESTED A REASONABLE PERIOD OF TIME SHALL BE AFFORDED TO OBTAIN SUCH  REPRESENTATION.
 IF  THE  EMPLOYEE  IS UNABLE  TO  OBTAIN REPRESENTATION WITHIN A REASONABLE PERIOD OF TIME THE EMPLOYER HAS THE RIGHT TO THEN QUESTION THE EMPLOYEE.
 A HEARING  OFFICER UNDER THIS SECTION SHALL HAVE THE POWER TO FIND THAT A REASONABLE PERIOD OF  TIME WAS OR WAS NOT AFFORDED.
 IN THE EVENT THE HEARING OFFICER FINDS THAT A REASONABLE PERIOD OF TIME WAS  NOT  AFFORDED  THEN  ANY  AND  ALL STATEMENTS  OBTAINED  FROM  SAID  QUESTIONING AS WELL AS ANY EVIDENCE OR INFORMATION OBTAINED AS A RESULT OF SAID QUESTIONING SHALL BE  EXCLUDED, PROVIDED, HOWEVER, THAT THIS SUBDIVISION SHALL NOT MODIFY OR REPLACE ANY WRITTEN  COLLECTIVE  AGREEMENT  BETWEEN  A  PUBLIC EMPLOYER AND EMPLOYEE ORGANIZATION NEGOTIATED PURSUANT TO ARTICLE FOURTEEN OF THIS CHAPTER.
 A PERSON  AGAINST  WHOM  REMOVAL  OR OTHER DISCIPLINARY ACTION IS PROPOSED SHALL HAVE WRITTEN NOTICE THEREOF AND OF THE REASONS THEREOF,  SHALL  BE FURNISHED  A  COPY OF THE CHARGES PREFERRED AGAINST HIM OR HER AND SHALL BE ALLOWED AT LEAST EIGHT DAYS FOR ANSWERING THE SAME  IN  WRITING.
-THE HEARING UPON SUCH CHARGES SHALL BE HELD BY A HEARING OFFICER  WHO  SHALL BE  A  MEMBER  OF THE AMERICAN ARBITRATION ASSOCIATION, AND SUCH HEARING OFFICER SHALL BE SELECTED BY THE MUTUAL AGREEMENT OF THE PERSON  AGAINST WHOM  DISCIPLINARY  ACTION  IS  PROPOSED AND OF THE EMPLOYING OFFICER OR BODY.
-IF SUCH MUTUAL AGREEMENT CANNOT BE REACHED, THEN THE HEARING OFFI- CER SHALL BE SELECTED PURSUANT TO THE RULES OF THE AMERICAN  ARBITRATION ASSOCIATION.
-SUCH  HEARING OFFICER SHALL, FOR THE PURPOSE OF SUCH HEAR- ING, BE VESTED WITH ALL THE POWERS OF SUCH OFFICER  OR  BODY  AND  SHALL
+THE HEARING  UPON  SUCH CHARGES SHALL BE HELD BY A HEARING OFFICER WHO SHALL BE SELECTED BY THE MUTUAL AGREEMENT OF THE PERSON AGAINST WHOM DISCIPLI- NARY ACTION IS PROPOSED AND OF THE EMPLOYING OFFICER OR  BODY.
+IF  SUCH MUTUAL  AGREEMENT  CANNOT  BE REACHED, THEN THE HEARING OFFICER SHALL BE SELECTED FROM A LIST OF SEVEN NAMES TO BE PROVIDED BY THE PUBLIC EMPLOY- MENT RELATIONS BOARD PURSUANT TO SUBDIVISION TWO-A OF THIS SECTION.
+THE PARTIES  SHALL  SELECT THE HEARING OFFICER BY ALTERNATELY STRIKING NAMES FROM THE LIST OF SEVEN.
+SUCH HEARING OFFICER SHALL, FOR THE  PURPOSE  OF SUCH  HEARING, BE VESTED WITH ALL THE POWERS OF SUCH OFFICER OR BODY AND SHALL MAKE A RECORD OF SUCH HEARING WHICH SHALL, WITH HIS OR HER  RECOM- MENDATIONS  AND DECISION, BE REFERRED TO SUCH OFFICER OR BODY FOR IMPLE- MENTATION.
- S. 1039  3

- MAKE  A  RECORD OF SUCH HEARING WHICH SHALL, WITH HIS OR HER RECOMMENDA- TIONS AND DECISION, BE REFERRED TO SUCH OFFICER OR BODY FOR  IMPLEMENTA- TION.
 THE HEARING OFFICER HOLDING  SUCH  HEARING  SHALL,  UPON  THE REQUEST  OF THE PERSON AGAINST WHOM CHARGES ARE PREFERRED, PERMIT HIM OR HER TO BE REPRESENTED BY COUNSEL, OR BY A REPRESENTATIVE OF A RECOGNIZED OR CERTIFIED EMPLOYEE ORGANIZATION, AND SHALL ALLOW HIM OR HER TO SUMMON WITNESSES ON HIS OR HER BEHALF.
 THE BURDEN OF  PROVING  INCOMPETENCY  OR MISCONDUCT  SHALL  BE UPON THE PERSON ALLEGING THE SAME.
 COMPLIANCE WITH TECHNICAL RULES OF EVIDENCE SHALL NOT BE REQUIRED.
+THE COST INCURRED IN OBTAINING THE INDEPENDENT  HEARING  OFFICER  SHALL  BE  DIVIDED  EQUALLY BETWEEN THE PARTIES; PROVIDED THAT AS MAY BE DETERMINED UPON THE CIRCUM- STANCES OF THE CASE, THE HEARING OFFICER SHALL BE AUTHORIZED TO ALLOCATE SUCH  COST ON THE BASIS OF THE FRIVOLOUS NATURE OF ANY CLAIM MADE OR ANY
+ S. 1039--A  4

-THE  HEARING  OFFICER SHALL  BE PAID A FEE WHICH IS EQUIVALENT TO THE NORMAL AND CUSTOMARY FEE PAID TO HIM OR HER FOR SERVICES AS AN ARBITRATOR UNDER THE  AUSPICES  OF THE  AMERICAN  ARBITRATION  ASSOCIATION.
-PROVIDED,  HOWEVER,  THAT  THE PROVISIONS OF THIS SUBDIVISION SHALL NOT SUPERSEDE OR APPLY TO AN EXIST- ING HEARING OFFICER POLICY AND PROCEDURE THAT IS THE RESULT OF A COLLEC- TIVE BARGAINING AGREEMENT BETWEEN AN EMPLOYER AND A RECOGNIZED OR CERTI- FIED EMPLOYEE ORGANIZATION OR ANY HEARING OFFICER POLICY  AND  PROCEDURE CURRENTLY  EXISTING  FOR STATE EMPLOYEES DESIGNATED MANAGERIAL OR CONFI- DENTIAL WHICH WAS IN EFFECT ON THE EFFECTIVE DATE OF THIS SUBDIVISION.
+ DEFENSE INTERPOSED IN THE MANNER PROVIDED FOR IN PARAGRAPH (A) OF SUBDI- VISION TWO-A OF THIS SECTION.
+PROVIDED, HOWEVER, THAT THE PROVISIONS OF THIS SUBDIVISION SHALL NOT SUPERSEDE OR APPLY  TO  AN  EXISTING  HEARING OFFICER POLICY AND PROCEDURE THAT IS THE RESULT OF A COLLECTIVE BARGAIN- ING AGREEMENT BETWEEN AN EMPLOYER AND A RECOGNIZED OR CERTIFIED EMPLOYEE ORGANIZATION  OR  ANY  HEARING  OFFICER  POLICY  AND PROCEDURE CURRENTLY EXISTING FOR STATE EMPLOYEES DESIGNATED MANAGERIAL OR CONFIDENTIAL WHICH WAS IN EFFECT ON THE EFFECTIVE DATE OF THIS SUBDIVISION.
   § 2.
 Subdivision 3 of section 75 of the civil service law, as  amended by chapter 710 of the laws of 1984, is amended to read as follows:
   3. Suspension  pending  determination of charges; penalties; NEW YORK